 - 1.3 Following the Examination hearings in July 2021, BDC prepared a schedule of proposed Main Modifications to the Section 2 Local Plan and the reasoning behind each proposed modification.
-The Examination process has resulted in the Inspector proposing over 100 Main Modifications across the Plan; these changes are necessary in order for the Plan to be found sound and to allow it to be adopted by BDC. - 1.4 The purpose of this SA Addendum is to consider whether the proposed Main Modifications are likely to have any new or different sustainability effects to those identified in the SA of the Publication Draft Section 2 Local Plan and, if so, to appraise those effects.
-It should be noted that this is an addendum to the 2017 SA Report and that the two documents should therefore be read together.
-This SA Addendum is also supported by an addendum to the 2017 Non-Technical Summary.
+The Examination process resulted in the Inspector proposing over 100 Main Modifications across the Plan.
+In December 2021 the proposed Main Modifications to Section 2 of the Local Plan and its accompanying SA Addendum Report were published for consultation for a sixweek period.
+Following the consultation, the Inspector considered the representations made on the proposed Main Modifications and requested the Council to prepare a final Schedule of Main Modifications to the Section 2 Local Plan; these changes are necessary in order for the Plan to be found sound and to allow it to be adopted by BDC. - 1.4 The purpose of this updated SA Addendum is to consider whether the final Main Modifications are likely to have any new or different sustainability effects to those identified in the SA of the Publication Draft Section 2 Local Plan or the SA Addendum of the proposed Main Modifications and, if so, to appraise those effects.
+It should be noted that this is an addendum to the 2017 SA Report and an update to the 2021 SA Addendum and that these documents should therefore be read together.
+This SA Addendum is also supported by an updated addendum to the 2021 Non-Technical Summary.